 Another crash split the afternoon.
 Murry's gut whispered to go back to the bus stop and live his life like all the other days.
 His curiosity poked him again.
-He took another hesitant step on the grass leading to the front entrance of the house.
+He took another hesitant step on the grass leading to the house's front entrance.
 Approaching cautiously, Murry scanned the structure.
 The windows were boarded up.
 Forgotten yellow caution tape fluttered in the wind.
 The open doorway into the place was a dark void.
 The entrance was the only part of the structure not covered by wood.
 Two cement steps led up into the house.

 "Hey, you."
 The voice of a young child, maybe a boy, called from the darkness.
 "You.
 Help me."

-Murry took a steadying breath and then took the final steps and into the old, dilapidated house.
+Murry took a steadying breath and then took the final steps into the old, dilapidated house.
 As soon as Murry set a foot past the threshold, something struck him in the head.
 He fell to his knees and grunted with the pain.
-His temple throbs.
+His temple throbbed.
 He knew he shouldn't have entered what looked like the start of a horror movie.
-Damn his curiosity.
+Damn, his curiosity.

 Before he could fix his mistake, someone or something grabbed around his leg.
 The rope or tie dragged him further into the dark structure.
 As he slid, his shirt rose.
 His back scratched against the rough floor and broken glass.

 Struggling to get his leg out of whatever gripped him, Murry threw out his arms.
 Wildly, he grabbed at anything.
 His fingers snagged a doorframe, and he held on for dear life.
 Whatever held around his leg finally let go.
 Disoriented, he used the doorframe to get to his feet and turn to run.